Sankalp0109/ML-Project-/README.md

 # ML-Project-
-This project can we used to predict employee salary tier
+This project can be used to predict employee salary tier